NoManNayeem/MicroBlog-Services/README.md

 ---

-## 4. How to Run Both Services Locally
+## 4. How to Run All Services Locally

 ### **Environment Setup**

 #### **Windows**
 1. Open a terminal and navigate to the project root directory.
-2. Create virtual environments for both services:
+2. Create virtual environments for the Python services:
    ```bash
    python -m venv auth_env
    python -m venv blog_env